-Rosemary Bailey is an award-winning travel writer and journalist, born in Halifax, Yorkshire.
+Rosemary Bailey is an award-winning author of memoirs and travel books, born in Halifax, Yorkshire.
 She has been based in the French Pyrenees for many years, and has written a trilogy of books about a region she has grown to love and know intimately.
 Soon to be re-published is the acclaimed Scarlet Ribbons: A Priest with AIDS, the story of her brother, Simon Bailey, and the remarkable support he received from his Yorkshire mining village parish.
 Rosemary is married to the biographer Barry Miles.

 “If there’s a book you really want to read, but it hasn’t been written yet, then you must write it.”

 Rosemary is available for personal writing tuition specialising in non-fiction travel or memoir writing, journalism or academic work.
 She is a Fellow of the Royal Literary Fund, teaching writing at Queen Mary College, London University and has also tutored for the Arvon Literary Foundation in travel and Life writing.Contact Rosemary for details

 I spent a lovely October birthday week in the Pyrenees.
 Golden autumn season with a touch of woodsmoke at the end of the day.
 Plus that weeks New Yorker with three of my favourites; Leonard Cohen, Agnes Martin and Ursula Le Guin.
 Agnes gone, but Leonard and Ursula aging with such grace and wisdom.
 And… Read More